araobp/unity-sabae/README.md

 ## Goal of this project

-- Run HTML5-based digital twin of Sabae（鯖江）city on Chrome/Firefox browser.
+- Run HTML5/WebGL-based digital twin of Sabae（鯖江）city on Chrome browser.
 - Or stream 3D digital twin of the city to my smartphone via RTP media with help from WebRTC.
 - Virtual tour in the city of 鯖江.
 - Smart city simulation: surveillance cameras, traffic signals, bus driving, platform door operation in the station etc.